 Including what MAP-21 means for MPOs

-Kaiser Permanente provided the National Partnership funding in 2010 to begin working in the Southern California, Washington, DC and Atlanta regions, and they renewed funding in 2012, adding the San Francisco Bay Area to the roster of regions.
+Kaiser Permanente provided the Safe Routes Partnership funding in 2010 to begin working in the Southern California, Washington, DC and Atlanta regions, and they renewed funding in 2012, adding the San Francisco Bay Area to the roster of regions.
 With our ongoing funding, we hired full-time regional policy managers in each of these areas, who all started in January.

 Our work in the regions focuses on policy changes at the Metropolitan Planning Organization (MPOs) and local levels.
 We also work to change or increase funding allocations to bicycle and pedestrian infrastructure—and of course, Safe Routes to School—at every opportunity.
 Decisions at the local level have such a significant impact on how our communities are built and increasingly, how public funding is utilized.
 And if MAP-21 becomes law, MPOs will have even greater decision making power. + Read more

 6. Fired Up for the First-Ever National Bike to School Day

 Wednesday, May 9, 2012 – in conjunction with National Bike Month